 Liga Pemuda (Youth League), a rights-centric youth organization, attempted registration in early 2018.
-By March 2019, the individuals who submitted the application had been notified the application was under review by the Royal Malaysian Police’s Special Branch.
-In July 2019, the initial application for registration under the name of Liga Rakyat Malaysia (League for the Malaysian Peoples) was rejected.
-The organization attempted registration again in July 2019, and the application was immediately placed under review by the Special Branch, where it is pending as of September 2019.
+By March 2019, however, the individuals responsible for the application had been notified that the application was under review by the Royal Malaysian Police’s Special Branch.
+In July 2019, the initial application for registration by Liga Pemuda under the name of Liga Rakyat Malaysia (League for the Malaysian Peoples) was rejected.
+The organization attempted another registration in July 2019 and the application was immediately placed under review by the Special Branch, where it remained as of 2020.

 Registration Requirements for Societies